Shriya Saran: In the media

-On working in regional film industries in India she has stated: "I don’t consider Kollywood or Bollywood as separate entities.
+On working in different language film industries in India, Saran stated: "I don't consider Kollywood or Bollywood as separate entities.
 For me, there's only a single category, the Indian film industry, which is extremely rich owing to its diverse genres and languages."
-She is fluent in Hindi, English, and can understand Telugu and Tamil well.
 On 19 January 2013, she quit Twitter due to derogatory comments from her followers.
 However, she rejoined Twitter with a new account on 27 January 2015.
+Saran has frequently appeared in Times' 50 Most Desirable Women list.
+She ranked 18th in 2012, 7th in 2013, 5th in 2014 and 6th in 2015.
+In Hyderabad Times' Most Desirable Women list, she was placed 3rd in 2013, 2nd in 2014, 2nd in 2015.
+Saran was named the brand ambassador for South Indian International Movie Awards in 2013, 2014 and 2015.
+Saran stood at the 28th place on Forbes India's most influential stars on Instagram in South cinema for the year 2021.